fm4d/PyMarkovTextGenerator/README.md

 Usage
 -----

-Start with creating Markov object.
+Start with creating a Markov object.
 There are two optional arguments - prob and level.
 Default value for prob is
-True and it means, that you want to prioritize more frequent connections of words.
+True and it means, that you want to prioritize the more frequent connections of words.
 Level means depth of
-Markov chains, I will try to explain it with this example -
+the chains, I will try to explain it with this example -

 ```python
 Example sentence: "Hello world and hello to everyone."